Best UCITS ETFs for UK Investors 2026: 10 Funds Compared

 Launch2012

-VUAG is Vanguard's accumulating S&P 500 tracker.
-It trades in GBP on the LSE, which is the main practical difference from CSPX (which trades in USD).
-Same index, same TER, near-identical performance.
-The choice between them comes down to your platform and whether you prefer buying in pounds or dollars.
-The distributing share class (VUSA) is significantly larger at ~$44bn.
+Vanguard's accumulating S&P 500 tracker.
+Trades in GBP on the LSE - the main practical difference from CSPX (USD).
+Same index, same TER.
+The distributing share class (VUSA) is larger at ~$44bn.
 Full fund profile on justETF.

 5. iShares Core FTSE 100 UCITS ETF (ISF)

-The index: The FTSE 100 tracks the 100 largest companies listed on the London Stock Exchange by market capitalisation.
-Despite being a "UK" index, many FTSE 100 companies are global businesses - the index derives roughly 75% of its revenue from overseas.
-Major constituents include Shell, AstraZeneca, HSBC, and Unilever.
+The index: The FTSE 100 tracks the 100 largest LSE-listed companies by market cap.
+Despite the "UK" label it derives roughly 75% of revenue overseas; major names include Shell, AstraZeneca, HSBC and Unilever.

 DetailValue